 So you want to coordinate a team building event, but not just any team building event.
 You want this year to be different, and really excite your team and build morale with a healthy, fun challenge.
+Escape rooms are unique team build event activities that turn team building into team bonding.
 Time to Escape offers fully coordinated events surrounding our challenging, immersive escape games.
 No matter the size or age of your group, we may have the adventurous experience you’re looking for.

 The puzzles and challenges you face in an escape room are highly immersive.
 In our escape rooms, participants become fully engaged in our quality, theatrical set design and puzzles built into the infrastructure of the room.
 Your team will be given 60 minutes to make their way through an engaging story, whether it be escaping Alcatraz before the prison guards catch on to your plans, or finding King Tut’s Tomb before the Egyptian authorities close down the dig site.
 It’s up to you and your team to face challenges head on, work together, and think critically before time is up.